I don’t exactly remember how it happened —

 But there must be a way to fight fair.

-There must be a way to grow closer through our differences, to connect even when anger disconnects you, and deepen our maturity right there in the midst of our most difficult emotions.
+There must be a way to grow closer through our differences, to connect even when anger disconnects, and to deepen maturity right there in the midst of our greatest difficulty.
+There must be a way to grow into Christlike godliness even when we are faced with the consuming ugliness of our own self-centredness.

 Conflicts are meant to connect us, not separate us.